TDarkShadow/iheartnewvegas/main.md

 - Hide **WFO - Vanilla.esp**.

 Additional files to install:
 - [**Wasteland Flora and Terrain Overhaul ESP Replacer**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/Wasteland%20Flora%20and%20Terrain%20Overhaul%20ESP%20Replacer.7z).
-Edited to remove all new trees and variants, making it a pure mesh and texture replacer for additional trees not covered by the **Vanilla Tree Replacer** file.
+Removes all new trees and their variants, making it a pure mesh and texture replacer.

 ## Finishing touches